 - Interview the victim and ascertain details such as who has been bullying them, what form the bullying has taken, how long the bullying has been occurring and how they are feeling - Meet with all involved, this includes any and all bullies, their parents, the parents of the victim, witnesses to the bullying.
-Separate meetings should be held for different groups and the identity of the victim should be kept confidential to all but their parent/guardian a) General principles for the protection of children, young people and vulnerable adults and guidelines for staff engaging with members of the public
+Separate meetings should be held for different groups and the identity of the victim should be kept confidential to all but their parent/guardian

 Regular anti-bulling workshops should be held for different groups within Saint Patrick's Cathedral.

 These workshops should include information on bullying, its signs and symptoms and how to report bullying.